 - 1) ASK about tobacco use. - ✓ Ask about all types of tobacco and amount used each day.
-Ask about previous quit attempts. - 2) ADVISE the Veteran to quit. - ✓ Provide clear, strong and personalized suggestions. - 3) ASSESS readiness to quit. - ✓ Are you willing to give quitting a try in the next 30 days? - 4) ASSIST patients with their quit attempt. - ✓ Set target quit date, offer pharmacotherapy, and discuss the role of medication in treatment. - 5) ARRANGE follow up. - ✓ Arrange follow up contact in clinic, by phone, refer to the VA Tobacco Quit Line (1-855-QUIT-VET), or refer to a more structured tobacco cessation program if the Veteran needs additional assistance.
+Ask about previous quit attempts. - 2) ADVISE the Veteran to quit. - ✓ Provide clear, strong and personalized suggestions. - 3) ASSESS readiness to quit. - ✓ What changes are you willing to make in the next 30 days? (e.g., reduce amount using, ready to quit in the next 30 days, start pharmacotherapy, go to group counseling). - 4) ASSIST patients with their quit attempt. - ✓ Set target quit date, offer pharmacotherapy, and discuss the role of medication in treatment. - 5) ARRANGE follow up. - ✓ Arrange follow up contact in clinic, by phone, refer to the VA Tobacco Quit Line (1-855-QUIT-VET), or refer to a more structured tobacco cessation program if the Veteran needs additional assistance.